 Vector Search

-Actually, the entire experiment was conceived because of Vector Search.
+Actually, the entire experiment was conceived because of vector search.
 It was interesting to index large volumes and see how fuzzy search would work.
-Let’s start over with what eventually resulted.
+Let’s start with what it eventually produced.

 “How many birds are on the water among the trees having some rest”